 - Gatekeeper – anyone who is in a position to control access to other Buying Center members (e.g., administrative assistant)

-For marketers confronting a Buying Center it is important to first identify who plays what role.
+For marketers selling in the business market, it is important to first identify who plays what role.
 Once identified, the marketer must address the needs of each member, which may differ significantly.
 For instance, the Decider, who may be the company president, wants to make sure the purchase will not negatively affect the company’s bottom line while the Buyer wants to be assured the product will be delivered on time.
 The way each Buying Center member is approached and marketed to requires careful planning in order to address the unique needs of each member.